Perfect Tamale Pie Recipe

 - Meanwhile, mix the corn flour, baking powder and salt in a large bowl.
 Add in the chicken broth and butter.
 Whisk until smooth.
 Then stir in the cheese.

 - Pour the meat filling into the prepared pans.
 (If you cooked the filling in a cast-iron skillet, you can leave it in the pan.)
-Pour the corn batter evenly over the top and spread to the edges of the pans.
+Pour (or scoop) the corn batter evenly over the top and spread to the edges of the pans.
 Bake for 30-45 minutes, until a toothpick inserted into the center of the corn batter comes out clean.
 Serve warm!

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!